peterprototypes/peterprototypes.com/content/blog/huggingface-from-rust/index.md

 }
 ```

-Here we iterate trough each line and call the `text_to_speech` method with it.
+Here we iterate through each line and call the `text_to_speech` method with it.
 We then [extract](https://pyo3.rs/v0.19.2/conversions/traits.html?highlight=extract#extract-and-the-frompyobject-trait) the result.
 Use `let samples: String = ...` if the model is doing text generation.

 Running this we can see the number of sound samples generated by the model.